 Why does it matter?

-However, most of all, Thomas Guy is remembered for an act of extraordinary generosity.
 Guy was a governor of St Thomas' Hospital, then located on the London Bridge side of St Thomas' Street.
-He hated to see poor people not in full health, and those with mental health problems, discharged from hospital before they were healed due to a lack of funds (see the magnificent sculpture in the Chapel, showing Guy rescuing a vulnerable person from the gutter).
-So, with his huge wealth, he decided, in 1721, to found a new hospital from which no one would ever be turned away for financial reasons.
+He decided, in 1721, to found a new hospital from which no one would ever be turned away for financial reasons.
 He died soon after dedicating his money to this cause.

-We are here at Guy's because of the magnificent history of caring and medical endeavour that has taken place in this corner of London since the monks at what is now Southwark Cathedral began to care for the sick in the twelfth century.
-Their hospice later became St Thomas' Hospital, with Guy's Hospital itself developing in the 18th-century from Thomas Guy's generous work.
+This part of London has been the focus of medical endeavour since the monks at what is now Southwark Cathedral began to care for the sick in the twelfth century.
+Their hospice later became St Thomas' Hospital, with Guy's Hospital itself developing in the 18th-century.